lorenzoatanasio2000-hub/Ai-driven-molecular-framework/README.md

 ##  Research Integrity & Confidentiality Notice
 To respect academic intellectual property rights, non-disclosure agreements, and unpublished experimental models belonging to the university research laboratory, **no raw production trajectory files or proprietary coordinates are tracked within this public registry**.

-The code is packaged exclusively with randomized, downscaled simulation placeholders inside the `example_data/` repository block for verification purposes.
 Large native outputs are filtered locally using strict operational criteria outlined in the `.gitignore` asset file.